Jack Donahue: Wild Colonial Boys

 An act was passed authorising the justices to issue warrants for searching the houses of the settlers suspected.
 To make matters more lively, a proclamation was issued promising a reward, a free pardon, and a cheap trip to England to any convict, and acreage of land to any free person who would lodge Donohue, MacNamara, or Underwood in custody.

 Police caught up with two of the gang, MacNamara and Dalton.
 In a brief gunfight MacNamara was shot, taking a bullet to the breast, and died.
 Dalton was taken to Sydney, tried and sentenced to death for robbery of John Ellison near Parramatta.
 Dalton was hanged on 28 June 1830.
 To streamline the leadership of the gang, Donohue shot and killed Underwood.
 It was said that Underwood was keeping a diary of the gangs exploits and Donohue wasn't impressed.

+Death

+In the late afternoon of 1 September 1830, Donohue was shot dead by John Muckleston, following a shootout between bushrangers and soldiers at Bringelly, New South Wales.
+Donohue was hit in the left temple and neck and died instantly.
+The Sydney Gazette, on behalf of "all respectable citizens", rejoiced at Donohue's death.
+Smoking pipes were made in the shape of Donohue's head, including the bullet-holes in his forehead, and were bought and smoked by the citizens of Sydney.

-Donahue was with William Webber and John Walmsley when a police party came across them on 30 September 1830.
-During a gun battle, Donahue was killed but Webber and Walmsley ran away into the scrub and managed to escape.
+When he was killed, Donohue was with William Webber and John Walmsley.
+Webber and Walmsley ran away into the scrub and managed to escape.
 Walmsley was captured by five policemen on 5 January 1831 near Mount Philo.
 He was sentenced to death but was given a pardon on giving evidence against persons who had aided him.
 Webber was captured without incident on 14 January 1831.
 He was sitting under a tree when he was surprised by two constables.
 Sentenced to death, he was hanged on 18 July 1831 in Sydney.

-Death

-In the late afternoon of 1 September 1830, Donohue was shot dead by John Muckleston, following a shootout between bushrangers and soldiers at Bringelly, New South Wales.
-Donohue was hit in the left temple and neck and died instantly.
-The Sydney Gazette, on behalf of "all respectable citizens", rejoiced at Donohue's death.
-Smoking pipes were made in the shape of Donohue's head, including the bullet-holes in his forehead, and were bought and smoked by the citizens of Sydney.

 Popular culture

 In 1833, Donohue's life was recounted in the theatre play The Tragedy of Donohoe, by Charles Harpur, later published in 1853 as The Bushrangers.
 Harpur had been inspired to write his play after the April 1829 shooting of a settler on the Hunter River by two bushrangers.
 Harpur had been sixteen at the time and believed that Donohue was one of the bushrangers.

-Donohue was also immortalised in the ballad The Wild Colonial Boy.
+Donohue was immortalised in the ballad "Bold Jack Donohue", and in the even more popular song "The Wild Colonial Boy".
 Authorities tried to ban the song, but failed.
 Instead it became a ballad of defiance, continuing to be sung by generations of Australians and becoming part of Australia's folklore.
 With time, the lyrics changed Donohue's name to Jack Doolan, Jack Dowling, Jack Doogan and even Jim Doolan.
 The ethos line that struck a chord was "'I'll fight but not surrender 'til I die', cried the Wild Colonial Boy."

 The song “Jim Jones at Botany Bay” is an Australian folk song that mentions Donohue.